BlueMountainsAnalytics/bma_ont_biosec_2022/docs/CONDA_3.md

     base                  *  /home/course_user/miniconda3
     ont_test              *  /home/course_user/miniconda3/ont_test

 There it is, in */home/course_user/miniconda3/ont_test*.
-However, on your AWS instance you will see several other environments in addition to the one you just created, but ignore these for the moment.
+However, on your virtual machine you will see several other environments in addition to the one you just created, but ignore these for the moment.

 To remove the environment, all one would have to do is to remove the directory using **rm -r**